appserver-io/appserver/_docs/http-s-server.md

 | `DeflateModule`             | It provides the `deflate` output filter that allows output from your server to be compressed before being sent to the client over the network. |
 | `ProfileModule`             | Allows request based realtime profiling using external tools like logstash and kibana. |

-## Configure a Virtual Host
+## Virtual Hosts

-Using virtual hosts you can extend the default server configuration and produce a host specific environment for your app to run.
+Using virtual hosts you can extend the default server configuration and produce a host specific environment for your hostname or app to run.

 You can do so by adding a virtual host configuration to your global server configuration file.
 See the example for a XML based configuration below: